Research

 QCD and Nuclear Theory

-By integrating modern QCD tools, advanced computational techniques, and close connections to experiments, our research bridges theory and observation, driving progress in our understanding of the strong interaction and the nature of nuclear matter.
+We also pursue new computational approaches—ranging from tensor-network and quantum-simulation methods to machine-learning frameworks—to tackle nonperturbative, real-time, and high-dimensional QCD problems.
+These advances accelerate global analyses, enhance numerical simulations, and enable the design of innovative observables for precision studies.
+By integrating modern theory, advanced computation, and close connections to experimental efforts, our group bridges fundamental QCD research and nuclear and particle phenomenology, driving progress in our understanding of the strong interaction and the nature of nuclear matter.
 For more information, visit our research group website.

 For inquiries, please contact: Prof. Zhongbo Kang.